PizzaTowerFanGD/naneINF-optimization-branch/InstalInstructions/Android_BMM_Installation.md

 2. If Balatro is installed, BMM should be prompting you to build for Android & iOS.
 3. It should start asking you to apply some patches, as shown below.
 Stop here.
 ![image](https://github.com/user-attachments/assets/f749c390-f743-45be-abdc-08306951dab7)
-4. You now need to edit the "conf.lua" file which is located in a folder called "*Balatro*" in the directory of where your BMMM EXE is located.
+4. You now need to edit the "conf.lua" file which is located in a folder called "*Balatro*" in the directory of where your BMM EXE is located.
 ![confluafile](https://github.com/user-attachments/assets/07606796-b4ac-4747-8c38-54db2e898bd0)
 5. Now, add the line *t.externalstorage = true* and save the file.
 It should now look something like the image below:
 * (This makes the save location in the *android/data* folder rather than the root folder)